dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 ### Including Support Files

-When an example relies on external support information (such as a type declaration or document-comment include file), one or more files containing that information can be copied to the output directory from the `additional-files` directory within the `template` directory.
+When an example relies on external support information (such as a type declaration, a document-comment include file, or an extension method), one or more files containing that information can be copied to the output directory from the `additional-files` directory within the `template` directory.
 The *annotation_directive* `additionalFiles` achieves this, and is optional.

 ```ANTLR
 additional_files